 This ‘powerful, yet simple’ project collaboration software brings together task management, time tracking, invoicing, and team collaboration.

 Unlike most of the other project management solutions on this list, ActiveCollab offers two versions.
 The first one is the cloud-based version where you pay a monthly fee for using the platform.
 The other option is a self-hosted version that you can install on your own servers.
 This version uses a one-time fee and some annual fee for support and upgrades but lets you add unlimited team members.

-In addition to its core project and task management features, ActiveCollab also comes with estimates, notes, a powerful calendar view, personal to-do lists and more.
+In addition to its core project and task management features, ActiveCollab also comes with estimates, notes, a powerful calendar view, personal to-do lists, and more.

-ActiveCollab’s plans start at $25/mo for a team up to 5 members and a storage of 5GB.
+ActiveCollab’s plans start at $25/mo for a team of up to 5 members and a storage of 5GB.

 18. Zoho Projects